Are you planning a trip to Washington, DC? Be sure to check out these incredible foods you do not want to miss in Washington, DC.

 If you want a cupcake from Baked & Wired, you need to get there first thing in the morning.
 The shop opens at 8AM and the cupcakes go fast!

-That’s because Washington, DC locals know that this is the go-to place for the absolute best cupcakes in town.
+That’s because this is the go-to place for some of the best cupcakes in town.

 Dense, decadent, delicious.
-You can’t go wrong with any of the cupcakes from Baked & Wired!
+All of the cupcakes from Baked & Wired are amazing.

 3. Uniquely DC sausage